adeshgg/doc-doc/README.md

 **doc-doc: All your medical data, organized and instantly searchable.**

-Read [The launch article](https://www.adeshgg.in/blog/doc-doc) for know more about how and why this was build
+Read [the launch article](https://www.adeshgg.in/blog/doc-doc) for know more about how and why this was build.

 ⭐ Please star this repo if you find it useful!